I’ve been burned by migrations in production many times now.

 This article by postgres contributor Josh Berkus details exactly what happened to us.

-There’s likely a few problems, but after investigating, we noticed a single query that could take up to 40 minutes to run.
+After investigating, we noticed a single query that could take up to 40 minutes to run.

 When you add a new column, postgres issues an